 He also works with students in the Junior-Elite program specializing in Jiu-Jitsu.
 With the Martial Arts Curriculum, Chris emphasizes Self-Control and Responsibility and the value of these virtues to build a better life and a better society.

-In addition to 3rd Degree Black Belts in Taekwondo & Hapkido, Chris holds a Purple Belt in Brazilian Jiu-Jitsu.
+In addition to 3rd Degree Black Belts in Taekwondo & Hapkido, Chris holds a Brown Belt in Brazilian Jiu-Jitsu.
 He continues to study various martial arts including Brazilian Jiu-Jitsu with the world-renowned team ATOS.
 He also consults on defensive tactics to various law enforcement and private security outfits.